HostileNinja72/DarkestSky/README.md

 ## GUI
 At first, im developing an admin dashboard to visualize the data and to ease admin control over the software.
 We use `PyQt5` with `folium` for this task.
-The implementation of the GUI is primitive and still under development.
+The implementation of the GUI is still under development.